-Canada might seem like a friendly nation in the north, but it is highly strict when it comes to internet surveillance.
-A VPN, that hides your online activity is completely legal in Canada, but that rather depends on how you use it.
+Canada might seem like a friendly nation in the north, but it is rigorous regarding internet surveillance.
+A VPN that hides your online activity is completely legal in Canada, but that rather depends on how you use it.

 If you’re using it for committing something illegal, that’s strictly forbidden.
 But in any case, the government wouldn’t know if your VPN doesn’t share information with the Canadian government.